0xPolygonMiden/miden-node/crates/rpc/README.md

 ### GetBlockHeaderByNumber

-Retrieves block header by given block number, optionally alongside a Merkle path and the current MMR forest to validate its inclusion.
+Retrieves block header by given block number, optionally alongside a Merkle path and the current chain length to validate its inclusion.

 **Parameters**